What Is A Summary Dissolution In California?

 Can You Stop A Divorce After Filing In California?

 In California, even if you think you may be able to stop a divorce after filing, it is important to consult with an attorney.
-There are many procedural steps that must be followed in order to halt a legal proceeding and if they are not followed, the divorce may already be finalized.
+Many procedural steps must be followed in order to halt a legal proceeding and if they are not followed, the divorce may already be finalized.
 In most cases, the couple will first have to go through mediation in order to resolve any disputes.
 If that effort is unsuccessful, then the court will hold a hearing to determine if there is a reasonable likelihood that the divorce could be stopped.
-If there is not a reasonable likelihood, then the marriage can be dissolved and each party will receive their share of marital property.
+If there is not a reasonable likelihood, then the marriage can be dissolved, and each party will receive their share of marital property.

 If you are considering filing for divorce in California, there is a good chance that you may be asking yourself whether or not you can stop it.
 The answer to this question largely depends on the specific facts of your case and the law applicable to it.